 If you climb Adam’s Peak during the pilgrimage period (December to May), there will be many shacks where you can buy food, drinks and sit for a rest.
 So there is really no need to pack a heavy bag of supplies unless you want some healthy options.
 Most of the food available is roti, chips, cookies, etc …

 GOING TO THE LOO IS NOT A DESIRABLE OPTION

-If you stop to drink along the way, keep in mind that although there are toilets regularly along the way it might not be up to your standards.
+If you stop to drink along the way, keep in mind that although there are toilets regularly along the climb, it might not be up to your standards.
 So a good idea would probably be to pack some toilet paper and hand sanitizer, just in case you really need to visit the loo.
 Or to not drink!

-THE WAY DOWN ADAM’S PEAK IS AS DIFFICULT AS THE WAY UP
+THE WAY DOWN ADAM’S PEAK IS NEARLY AS DIFFICULT AS THE WAY UP